nongiach/sudo_inject/README.md

 ## Requirements
 * Ptrace fully enabled (cat /proc/sys/kernel/yama/ptrace_scope == 0).
-* A currently living process that has a valid sudo token with the same uid.
+* Current user must have living process that has a valid sudo token with the same uid.

 ```
 The default password timeout is 15 minutes.
 So if you use sudo twice in 15 minutes (900 seconds), you will not be asked to type the user’s password again.